trawick/edurepo/README.md

 E.g., the form of a glossary item, or the form of a course description, or the form of a certain type of math problem, or ...

 The prototype should contain models for a course description as well as models for several types of educational materials.
+A couple of "generator" models should be supported as well.

 *It isn't important that the models be editable at this time, though the models should be considered part of what the repository stores rather than something static.*

-"Generator" models should be supported.
-For example, a model for single digit multiplication problems doesn't require actual data to be stored, because the repository (or even client software) can generate the appropriate multiplication problems dynamically.
-Contrast that with a word problem, which requires a human to generate the problems.

-Note that generators may have very detailed constraints, such as would be required for students learning multiplication facts up through 5, or subtraction of single-digit numbers that __does__ allow negative numbers.
-It is very valuable to have the constraints on generated problems stored in the repository.
-(Why?
-Look at all the math problem generators on the web that require you to respecify those constraints before creating the quiz/worksheet/test/whatever.)

 ### Materials